I. OUR PLEDGE REGARDING YOUR HEALTH INFORMATION:

 Specialized government functions, including, ensuring the proper execution of military missions; protecting the President of the United States; conducting intelligence or counter-intelligence operations; or, helping to ensure the safety of those working within or housed in correctional institutions.

-The Right to See and Get Copies of Your PHI.
-Other than “psychotherapy notes,” you have the right to get an electronic or paper copy of your medical record and other information that I have about you.
-I will provide you with a copy of your record, or a summary of it, if you agree to receive a summary, within 30 days of receiving your written request.
-A Document fee of $50.00 USD per request will apply.
+The Right to See and Get Copies of Your PHI: Other than “psychotherapy notes,” you have the right to get an electronic or paper copy of your medical record and other information that Freedom360 and your Therapist have about you.
+We will provide you with a copy of your record, or a summary of it, if you agree to receive a summary, within 30 days of receiving your written request.
+A Document Fee of $50.00 USD per request will apply.

-The Right to Get a List of the Disclosures I Have Made.
-You have the right to request a list of instances in which I have disclosed your PHI for purposes other than treatment, payment, or health care operations, or for which you provided me with an Authorization.
-I will respond to your request for an accounting of disclosures within 60 days of receiving your request.
-The list I will give you will include disclosures made in the last six years unless you request a shorter time.
-I will provide the list to you at no charge, but if you make more than one request in the same year, I will charge you a reasonable cost based fee for each additional request.
+The Right to Get a List of the Disclosures We Have Made: You have the right to request a list of instances in which we have disclosed your PHI for purposes other than treatment, payment, or health care operations, or for which you provided me with an Authorization.
+We will respond to your request for an accounting of disclosures within 60 days of receiving your request.
+The list we will give you will include disclosures made in the last six years unless you request a shorter time.
+We will provide the list to you at no charge, but if you make more than one request in the same year, we will charge you a reasonable cost-based fee for each additional request.

 If at any time you would like to unsubscribe from receiving future emails, you can email us at